OUTDOOR WATER PLAY NECESSITIES FOR YOUNG KIDS

 Help keep the little ones cool in the summer heat with these easy outdoor water play necessities!

-Summer time heat waves aren’t fun for anyone – and trying to keep multiple tiny humans amused and occupied in the heat can be quite a task.
+Summer time heat waves aren’t fun for anyone and trying to keep multiple tiny humans amused and occupied in the heat can be quite a task.
+It’s the biggest little downside that comes along with loving summertime weather.

-So I was really thankful to have some staples on hand all summer to quickly throw together some easy water play on the days we needed something to do outside of the usual pool or sprinkler fun.
+I’ve been really thankful to have some staples on hand all summer to quickly throw together some easy outdoor water play on the days we needed something to do outside of the usual pool or sprinkler fun.
+Especially after a summer of pandemic life, with another one getting ready to start!

 1. A Water Table